-Bitcoin (Bitcoin) is notoriously volatile, and this gives it tremendous potential for investment and trading.
+Bitcoin (EXANTE: Bitcoin) is notoriously volatile, and this gives it tremendous potential for investment and trading.
 Every now and then when the hype puts Bitcoin’s name in the news, it grows in value, and then, when the wave of excitement fades out, the price goes down — but never that much.

 That’s why Bitcoin trading can be extremely profitable for both professionals and beginners.
 Bitcoin is global and easy to send anywhere, the spreads are huge, margin trading is widely available, so getting started is probably way easier than you think.